Trevor G. Hackman, MD, FACS

 - Fellowship trained in head and neck oncology, specialization in all types of facial reconstruction and cosmetic surgery.

 - Samip Patel, MD, Associate Professor Head and Neck Oncology and Microvascular Surgery

 - University of Toronto Fellowship, Department of Otolaryngology/Head and Neck Surgery

-- Jose P. Zevallos, MD, Assistant Professor Head and Neck Oncology and Microvascular Reconstruction
+- Jose P. Zevallos, MD, Assistant Professor Head and Neck Oncology and Microvascular Reconstruction, Director of Oncologic Research

 - MD: Rutgers University.
 Residency: Baylor College of Medicine Affiliated Hospitals.
 Fellowship: Beth Israel Medical Center.

 - Fellowship trained in Head and Neck Surgical Oncology and Microvascular Reconstructive Surgery